Learning Objects for Methods

 The standard example of a recursive method is one that computes the factorial function:

-• The sequence of recursive calls continues five times, each one allocating a new activation record with a new variable n.
+factorialis called again, this time with the actual parameter equal to 5−1=4. - The sequence of recursive calls continues five times, each one allocating a new activation record with a new variable

-• Finally, the value 120 is returned to the main method and printed.
+factorial. - Finally, the value 120 is returned to the

 Exercise Write a recursive method to compute the n'th Fibonacci number: